Althea White Shrub

 White Althea comes in a variety of colors.

 White Althea is a beautiful shrub when in bloom with gorgeous flowers during the spring and summer months.
 White Althea is also called Rose of Sharon and is known as Hibiscus Syriacus by the scientific name.

 White Althea will make a beautiful statement anywhere.

 White Althea will give beautiful blooms to enjoy.
-This shrub will not take a lot of maintenance and it will grow very well.
-White Althea grows best when soil and lighting conditions are good.
-White Althea will have big beautiful blooms and is great for a nature lover.
+This shrub will not take a lot of maintenance, and it will grow very well.
+White Althea germinates best when soil and lighting conditions are right.
+White Althea will have big beautiful blooms and is excellent for a nature lover.
 This shrub will bring all kinds of butterflies to a garden.
 This shrub will amaze any gardener or homeowner.